 That placement matters.
 Andalusian breakbeat was not simply a local copy of UK forms, but a regional club language shaped by its own circuits, tempos, rave memory and nightlife infrastructure.
 Baquero belongs to the generation that helped define that ecosystem from inside the booth and through a broad, DJ-centred understanding of bass music.

-Available public references present him as an early and durable presence across several adjacent styles, including hardcore, breakbeat, drum & bass, bassline and nu skool.
-Even allowing for the promotional tone of artist websites, that multi-genre profile fits the way many Spanish DJs of his era moved between scenes rather than staying inside a single purist lane.
+He is presented as an early and durable presence across several adjacent styles, including hardcore, breakbeat, drum & bass, bassline and nu skool.
+That multi-genre profile fits the way many Spanish DJs of his era moved between scenes rather than staying inside a single purist lane.

 His reputation is tied above all to Andalusia's breakbeat culture, a scene that reached unusual scale and local specificity in Spain during the late 1990s and 2000s.
 In that context, Baquero is best understood as part of the working core of DJs who helped sustain the sound in clubs and regional networks, rather than as an artist reducible to one crossover hit or one isolated release.